afpineda/CSVUtils/README.md

   - `ECSVMaxRecordLength`: maximum record length was exceeded at `TCSVRecord.Read()`.
 - `ECSVCharNotAllowed`: syntax rules does not allow a certain character as field separator, field enclosure or commentary.
   In particular, the same character is not allowed for two of those properties.

+### Protected methods

+- `TCSVRecord.OnCommentaryLine(const text: string)`: may be called when parsing CSV text.

+  Override this method to provide custom processing of commentary lines.
+Will never be called if `TCSVRecord.CommentaryChar` is `#0`.
+  Otherwise, will be called on each commentary line (if any). `text` includes the leading commentary character.
+Default implementation does nothing.